Form 1098-T Tuition Payments Statement

 No form 1098-T if student is not billed directly by the University of Utah for qualified tuition and related expenses.

-Educational institutions may report either the net amount of payments received (box 1) or the net amount billed (box 2), for qualified tuition and related expenses during the calendar year.
-The University will be reporting tuition amounts billed (box 2).
+Educational institutions must report the net amount of payments received (box 1) for qualified tuition and related expenses during the calendar year.
 Only adjustments made for a prior year for amounts billed for qualified tuition and related expenses will be reported separately (box 4).
 Scholarships and grants will be reported in box 5 and only adjustments made during the year to scholarships or grants reported in a prior year are reported separately (box 6).
-If the amount reported in box 2 included amounts billed for an academic period beginning in January through March of 2018, box 7 will be checked.
+If the amount reported in box 1 included payments received for an academic period beginning in January through March of 2019, box 7 will be checked.

 Qualified tuition and related expenses.